-10 Reasons to Consider Contributing to an IRA
+10 IRA Advantages / Reasons to Consider Contributing to an IRA

 If you are planning for retirement, consider contributing to an IRA.
-Here are some of the benefits that can come from setting up an IRA as well as the positive features that you may notice once you start to use it.
+Here are some of IRA benefits that can come from setting up one, as well as the positive features that you may notice once you start to use it.

 1 – You Have Different IRA Options: Traditional IRAs and Roth IRAs

 There are two main types, each with different IRA tax advantages.
 They are